Cost of Medical Marijuana - Is it Worth it?

 While this is just a general estimate of the breakdown of the projected charges, based on the average patient in the state of Florida, this should give you a good snapshot into what you may be looking at in terms of the total cost of medical marijuana:

-1. Evaluation Visit with Qualified Doctor = $145 to $199 with the right doctor
+1. Evaluation Visit with Qualified Doctor = $200 or more: which can be $185 or less with the right doctor.

 2. Florida Registration Fee = $75